bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/Ca2+_10wmfjd5PB5xuqHQBOdisp/Documentation.md

-content of Ca2+ in the water sample.
+Content of Ca2+ in the water sample.